 If you have a share of freehold, find out how to register your name on the company register.

 The time it takes to go from exchange to completion is decided by the buyer and seller.
 It can sometimes be affected by other parties within the chain.
 For example, if the seller is waiting for a house purchase of their own to go through before moving out.

 Tips for preparing to move

-- Notify everyone you’ve changed address – driving licence, banks, pension company, work, mobile phone company, etc.
+Organise post forwarding.
+Notify everyone you have changed address – driving licence, banks, pension company, work, mobile phone company, etc.

 Register with utility companies, broadband suppliers, water suppliers and for council tax.

 Before moving in, ask the sellers where the main stopcock and energy meters are, and check fixtures and fittings are in place (if applicable).